petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/using-a-frontend-data-set-cell-renderer-client-extension.md

     unzip com.liferay.sample.workspace-latest.zip
     ```

-Now you have the tools to deploy your first FDS cell renderer client extension.
+Now you have the tools to deploy your first frontend data set cell renderer client extension.

 ## Examine and Modify the Client Extension

-The FDS cell renderer client extension is in the sample workspace's `client-extensions/liferay-sample-fds-cell-renderer/` folder.
+The frontend data set cell renderer client extension is in the sample workspace's `client-extensions/liferay-sample-fds-cell-renderer/` folder.
 It's defined in the `client-extension.yaml` file:

 ```yaml
 liferay-sample-fds-cell-renderer: